Traditional Japanese Futon Mattress vs Traditional Mattress Bed

 Maintenance and Care

-When it comes to maintenance and care, traditional Japanese futon mattresses are relatively easier to maintain.
+When it comes to care and maintenance, traditional Japanese futon mattresses are relatively easy to care for.
 They are lightweight and can be easily rolled up, allowing for better air circulation and preventing moisture build-up.

 Additionally, futon covers can be removed and washed regularly.
 Traditional mattress beds require periodic rotation to prevent sagging and maintain their shape.
 Cleaning can be more challenging due to their bulkiness and weight.